MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ## Problem Statement

 Configuring Kubernetes deployments and managing clusters can be a complex and time-consuming process complicated by missteps and lurking errors.
 Bedrock was born from the collective experience of helping many customers adopt the new architectural patterns for Kubernetes.
-At the same time, applying DevOps principles and tooling makes the development, deployment, and maintenance of these Kubernetes based apps sustainable at a production level.
-GitOps is the name applied to this pattern and Bedrock is the pattern of best practices for implementing apps with GitOps in Azure.
+At the same time, applying DevOps principles and tooling makes the development, deployment, and maintenance of these Kubernetes based apps sustainable at a production level. *GitOps* is the name applied to this pattern and Bedrock is the pattern of best practices for implementing apps with GitOps in Azure.

 Bedrock addresses these problems through the following objectives:

-1. Provide a way to deploy infrastructure reliably and efficiently
+1. Provide a way to deploy infrastructure reliably and efficiently.
-2. Allow service deployments to be secure and auditable
+2. Allow service deployments to be secure and auditable.
-3. Provide a workflow that is readily adaptable to any organization’s needs
+3. Provide a workflow that is readily adaptable to any organization’s needs.
-4. Allow developers to avoid hand editing complex YAML files to define infrastructure
+4. Allow developers to avoid hand editing complex YAML files to define infrastructure.
-5. Provide a comprehensive view for Developers and Site Reliability Engineers (SREs) of cluster deployment status
+5. Provide a comprehensive view of cluster deployment status for developers and Site Reliability Engineers (SREs).
-6. Provides all of these things in an efficient and repeatable process that works in the real world
+6. Provide all of these things in an efficient and repeatable process that works in the real world.

 ### Primary Requirements